 - The number of directors on the Board should not exceed a number that can function efficiently as a body.
 The Board believes that, given the size and breadth of the Company and the need for diversity of Board views, the size of the Board should be approximately 6-10 directors.
-The Board will review this range from time-to-time and implement changes if the size and breadth of the Company changes over time. - A majority of the members of the Board should qualify as independent directors under all applicable regulations, including the rules of the NYSE and the SEC. - Each director shall stand for election by the stockholders on an annual basis. - The Board believes that whether to have the same person occupy the offices of Chairman of the Board ("Chair") and CEO should be decided by the Board, from time to time, in its business judgment after considering relevant factors, including the specific needs of the business and what is in the best interests of the Company's stockholders.
+The Board will review this range from time-to-time and implement changes if the size and breadth of the Company changes over time. - At least three-fourths of the members of the Board should qualify as independent directors under all applicable regulations, including the rules of Nasdaq and the SEC and as defined below under "Director Independence."
+If the Company fails to comply with the independence requirements set forth herein due to one or more vacancies of the Board, of if one or more directors cease to be independent due to circumstances beyond their reasonable control, the Company shall within thirty calendar days regain compliance with these requirements.

-- If the Chair is an employee of the Company, the Board may appoint a lead independent director to help ensure robust independent leadership on the Board.
-If there is no lead independent director, the Chair shall perform the duties of the lead independent director (as described in more detail below). - Prior to any substantial change in a director's professional roles and responsibilities, such as a change in principal occupation or joining the board of another company, the director shall provide notice with the relevant details to the Chair of the Corporate Governance and Nominating Committee.
+- Each director shall stand for election by the stockholders on an annual basis. - The Board believes that whether to have the same person occupy the offices of Chairman of the Board ("Chair") and CEO should be decided by the Board, from time to time, in its business judgment after considering relevant factors, including the specific needs of the business and what is in the best interests of the Company's stockholders. - If the Chair is an employee of the Company, the Board shall appoint a lead independent director to help ensure robust independent leadership on the Board.
+If there is no lead independent director, and the Chair is not a Company employee, the Chair shall perform the duties of the lead independent director (as described in more detail below). - Prior to any substantial change in a director's professional roles and responsibilities, such as a change in principal occupation or joining the board of another company, the director shall provide notice with the relevant details to the Chair of the Corporate Governance and Nominating Committee.
 The Chair shall consider, along with the Chair of the Board and the other members of the Corporate Governance and Nominating Committee, whether such a change would directly or indirectly impact that director's ability to fulfill his or her directorship obligations.
 If the Committee determines that it would, the Committee shall bring the matter to the attention of the Company's Board (excluding the director at issue).
-The Board would then consider the matter and, if the Board agrees that the change would directly or indirectly impact that director's ability to fulfill his or her directorship obligations, this will be communicated back to the director who shall, if requested, resign from the Board. - The Board does not believe that arbitrary term or age limits are appropriate. - A director may not serve on more than 5 public company Boards (or 3 in the case of the Company's CEO), including the Company, without the approval of the other directors.
+The Board would then consider the matter and, if the Board agrees that the change would directly or indirectly impact that director's ability to fulfill his or her directorship obligations, this will be communicated back to the director who shall, if requested, resign from the Board. - The Board does not believe that arbitrary age limits are appropriate. - No person shall serve as a member of the Board for more than ten years.
+Any director who is serving on the date these revised Corporate Governance Principles are approved and who has already served more than ten years shall be limited to two additional years' service on the Board. - A director may not serve on more than 5 public company Boards (or 3 in the case of the Company's CEO), including the Company, without the approval of the other directors.